openfaas/docs/docs/tutorials/test-drive.md

 ## TestDrive (v1 - classic version)

-OpenFaaS (or Functions as a Service) is a framework for building serverless functions on Docker Swarm and Kubernetes with first class metrics.
+OpenFaaS (or Functions as a Service) is a framework for building serverless functions on Kubernetes and faasd with first class metrics.
 Any UNIX process can be packaged as a function in FaaS enabling you to consume a range of web events without repetitive boiler-plate coding.

 > Please support the project and put a **Star** on the repo.

 OpenFaaS is Kubernetes and Docker-native.
-In this test-drive we'll be using Docker Inc's online lab for Docker Swarm called play-with-docker.

 # Overview